sketchplugins/plugin-directory/README.md

 - [Sparkliner](https://github.com/volorf/sparkliner), by Oleg Frolov: Sparkliner — easy way to make sparkline graph
 - [Specify (Alpha)](https://specifyapp.com), by Specify SAS: Export styles and assets to your Specify Libraries.
 - [Split & Divide](https://github.com/krevedaccky/sketchsplitdivide), by Konstantin Raspopov: Split and Divide plugins for Sketch3 app.
+- [Spooky](https://github.com/eliasjulian/spooky-sketch), by Elias Julian: Is this image ~🎃🔪spooky🔪🎃~ enough?
+You'll never have to ask yourself that question again.
+Happy Halloween!
 - [Squash](https://github.com/mcansh/squash-sketchplugin), by Logan McAnsh <logan@mcan.sh> (https://mcan.sh): Export and optimize images with Realmac Squash
 - [Stacker](https://github.com/scottsavarie/stacker), by Scott Savarie: Sketch plugin to stack a selection horizontally or vertically.
 - [Stackswell](https://stackswell.io), by Joseph Mueller & Parth P: Sketch plugin to update type and symbols based on the artboard width.